 In the 1970s and 80s one of Belgium’s most brilliant minds studied and worked at VUB.
-Jean Bourgain has spent, however, the largest part of his career at the Institute for Advanced Study in Princeton, the Valhalla for theorists.
-The institute plans to honour Bourgain for his contribution to the field of pure mathematics at a unique event.
+Later on, Jean Bourgain has spent the largest part of his career at the Institute for Advanced Study in Princeton, the Valhalla for theorists.

-The IAS has been Bourgain’s home and workplace since 1994.
-The VUB alumnus – he received his PhD at our university in 1977 at an age of only 23 and his habilitation two years later – is one of the eight permanent board members of the Institute’s mathematics department.
-His daily routine consists of (in order of importance) thinking about mathematics, hosting discussions and helping a handful of students during their PhD research.
-The students Bourgain guides, however, are often top university professors from all over the world.
+The IAS had been Bourgain’s home and workplace since 1994.
+VUB alumnus – he received his PhD in 1977 at an age of only 23 and his habilitation two years later – was one of the eight permanent board members of the Institute’s mathematics department.

 Bourgain has won many prizes during his long career, of which the Langevin Prize of the French Academy of Sciences (1985), the Ostrowski Prize (1991) and the Fields Medal (1994) are probably the most distinguished.
 The latter is sometimes called the Nobel Prize for mathematics.
 He has also been awarded several honorary doctorates, of which one from his alma mater in 1995.